When is Hurricane Season?

 Are Storms Getting Worse?

 Unfortunately, global warming is changing weather around the world.
 Experts predict that this is a contributing factor to an increase in hurricanes.
 Last year, hurricane season was particularly devastating.
-In Texas, Harvey wrecked havoc.
+In Texas, Harvey wreaked havoc.
 Then, Irma pounded Florida with one of the strongest hurricanes the state has seen.

 According to records, the 2017 hurricane season was more active than previous seasons.
 There were more storms last year than in a typical year.
 In addition to having more storms than usual, those storms were also stronger than usual.
 Although there were other years that were more active or years that had more storms of high strength, last year was one of the worst seasons.
 It left a trail of destruction.
 For many, it was a reminder of the importance of hurricane preparations.